 Alternatively, you can use a simple content calendar spreadsheet to store what you will post each day and then add it to Instagram manually.

 If you want to keep some spontaneity, you can still add time-sensitive posts as they occur and just push back your previously scheduled content.

 Interact with Followers

-Social media is all about communicating with people.
+Social media is all about engaging with people.
 Restaurants with effective strategies are often those that are actively involved with their audience.
 This will help you build relationships that could lead to more revenue, as well as increase your reach on the platform.

 You can interact with followers by replying to comments on your pictures.
-Keep an eye out for questions from users and be ready to answer them.
+Keep an eye out for questions from Instagram users and be ready to answer them.
 You can even respond to general comments where appropriate.